Student Credit Cards

 • Fees: Many student credit cards have lower fees or no annual fees to make them more accessible to students.

-• Benefits: Some student credit cards offer rewards or cashback incentives for specific categories such as groceries or textbooks.
+• Benefits: Some student credit cards offer rewards or cashback incentives for specific categories such as groceries, textbooks or frequent flyer points.

 • Qualifications: You may need to demonstrate enrollment in a university or college to qualify.